home-assistant/home-assistant.io/source/_docs/configuration/securing.markdown

 * **Set up [encrypted access](/docs/configuration/securing/#remote-access)**.
 Set up HTTPS to encrypt your communication.
 HTTP will allow eavesdropping on your passwords and other communications.
 Make sure it says "https" for your external URL.<br>
 {% my general badge %}
 * **Ensure all [Updates](/common-tasks/os/#update) are applied**.
-Running older versions of Home Assistant can expose you to vulnerabilities that have been resolved in a newer release but could be exploitable until you update.
+Running older versions of Home Assistant can expose you to vulnerabilities which have been resolved in a newer release but could be exploitable until you update.
 You can check your version in the Home Assistant Info screen.
 {% my info badge %}
 * **Secure all access methods**.
 Some installation methods have dependencies on Terminals, SSH and other access methods.
 It is best to remove or secure these access methods when unused or not needed.